R-60 (missile): Angola/Cuba

 On 27 September 1987, during Operation Moduler, two Cuban FAR MiG-23MLs intercepted Captain Arthur Piercy's Mirage F1CZ, which was damaged by an R-60 fired head-on by Major Alberto Ley Rivas.
 The explosion destroyed the aircraft's drag chute and damaged the hydraulics.
 Piercy was able to recover to AFB Rundu, but the aircraft overshot the runway.
 The impact with the rough terrain caused Piercy's ejection seat to fire, but he failed to separate from the seat and suffered major spinal injuries.

 India

 In 1999, an Indian Air Force MiG-21 used an infrared-homing R-60 to bring down a Pakistani Navy Breguet Atlantic which intruded over Indian airspace.
 Part of the wreckage was found in contested territory, this incident is widely known as the Atlantic incident.

 Ukraine

 In 2024, the R-60 has seen some minor use by the Armed Forces of Ukraine during the Russian invasion, being reportedly adapted for the surface-to-air role and mounted on Sea Baby naval drones.
 The R-60M has also been mounted on Su-25s, possibly for shooting down drones.

+On December 1, 2025, an R-60 missile mounted on a Russian-made Geran-2 kamikaze jet engine drone was spotted.
+After the Geran-2 was shot down by a Sting anti-drone system, debris images also showed the remains of the R-60 missile.
+This was the first time this type of deployment had been seen in combat.
+In May 2026 remains of Russian depleted uranium R-60M were found in Ukraine's Chernihiv region.

+Starting in November 2025, Ukraine began modernising its stocks of R-60 missiles.
+Involving the replacement of analog parts with digital parts, initially it was aimed at ground based air defence systems.
+However the increased use of Russian jet engine Geran-4/5 missile drones and cruise missiles, such as the S8000 Banderol, have depleted Ukrainian stocks of R-73s.
+Ukraine also lacks the ability to make new R-73s.
+Therefore MiG-29s have been seen equipped only with R-60 missiles.
+The replacement of older analog parts has led to “some companies have achieved nearly a tenfold improvement in sensor sensitivity.”